So,Who are we anyway?

 The Rev. Chase Danford is Trinity Church’s Rector.
 Before coming to Trinity in June 2020, he served for five years at Grace Church, Broadway, in the Greenwich Village neighborhood of New York City–first as Assistant Rector and then as Associate Rector.
 In addition to his parish role, Father Chase also served at Grace Church School as Chaplain to the Early Childhood Division and adjunct faculty member of the Lower School Religion Department.
 He also previously served as Priest Associate at Grace Church, Brooklyn Heights, Curate at St. John’s Church in Larchmont, New York, and as a development officer with the International Rescue Committee, a humanitarian organization.

-Chase serves the wider church and community as a member of the Board of Directors of the Incarnation Camp and Conference Center in Ivoryton, Connecticut, and also as a member of the Board of Missions in the Diocese of New Jersey.
-He previously served on the Board of the GO Project, an educational equity and enrichment program for New York City public school students.
-In the Diocese of New York, he served as a member of the Diocesan Council, the Task Force for Socially and Environmentally Responsible Investing, and the Young Adult Network.
-He has also been a member of the Episcopal Church’s Executive Council Committee on Corporate Social Responsibility.
+Chase serves the wider church and community as a member of Diocesan Council and a founding member of the Monmouth Housing Coalition.
+He previously served on the Board of Directors for the GO Project, an educational equity and enrichment program for New York City public school students, as well as the Board of Incarnation Camp and Conference Center in Ivoryton, CT.
+He has also been a member of the Episcopal Church’s Executive Council Committee on Corporate Social Responsibility and the Board of Missions in the Diocese of New Jersey.

 Originally from Texas, Chase is a graduate of Rice University and Virginia Theological Seminary.
 He and his husband, Giuliano Argenziano, are excited to make Asbury Park their home.